 See some of the world’s most endangered mammals at Peak Wildlife Park.
 This unique Peak District attraction is perfect for families and animal lovers, as it offers the chance to interact with lemurs, penguins and wallabies.
 The park is accessible to those with limited mobility as the paths are wide and well-surfaced.

 Crich Tramway Village, Matlock

-A museum collection of trams runs through this remarkable village in Crich, near Matlock.
+A museum collection of trams runs through this remarkable village in Matlock.
 Crich Tramway Village is perhaps one of the most unique attractions in the UK, offering visitors the chance to ride on vintage trams.
 Over 60 trams built between 1900 and 1930 run through the village, which has a pub, café and old sweet shop.

-The team at Crich Tramway Village told us why this attraction is a must-see on your visit to the Peak District and Derbyshire: “Visitors can ride the operational trams as many times as they wish, and will experience fabulous views over the Derwent Valley during the trip.
+The team at Crich Tramway Village told us why this attraction is a must-see on your visit to the Peak District and Derbyshire: “Visitors can ride the operational trams as many times as they wish, and will experience fabulous views over the Derwent Valley during the tip.
 There is a woodland walk and sculpture trail and dogs on a lead are welcome.”